d0ublew/blog/writeups/osu-gaming-ctf-2024/pwn/osu-v8/readme.md

 Using `SKIP_WRITE_BARRIER` makes sense when the `lastIndex` property is a small immediate integer (SMI).
 However, if we trace back to the previous lines of code, we could see that `value` goes through `NewNumberFromInt64`.
-Another thing to take note is that our `RegExp` object prototype should not be modified such that `HasInitialRegExpMap` returns true.
+Another thing to take note is that our `RegExp` object property should not be modified such that `HasInitialRegExpMap` returns true.

 ```cpp
 MaybeHandle<Object> RegExpUtils::SetLastIndex(Isolate* isolate,